Quicken Performance Troubleshooting

 Always make a backup before performing complex procedures.
 This ensures that you have a "fall-back" file you can use to get back to where you were when you started.

-- Go to File > File Operations > Copy (do not choose Year End Copy for this procedure).
+- Go to File > Copy or Backup File (do not choose Year End Copy for this procedure).

-- Leave all the settings, including file name and checkboxes, at their default (change nothing on this screen).
-Simply click OK.
+- Select Create a copy or template and click Next.
+Leave all the settings, including file name and checkboxes, at their default (change nothing on this screen).
+Simply click Save Copy.

 - After the Copy is complete, choose to Open New Copy.

-- In the New Copy, go to File > File Operations > Validate & Repair > Validate to ensure there are no lingering issues with the data in this file.
+- In the New Copy, go to File > Validate & Repair File, check the Validate file box, and click OK.
+This will ensure there are no lingering issues with the data in this file.

 - If your issue was with Investment account(s) slowness or other data issues with an investment account, be sure to also select Rebuild Lots and Correct investing price history: Repair during this procedure.